scarletstudio/transithealth/docs/pages/cypress.md

 A working example of one of these tests can be seen [in the integration folder.](../../app/tests/e2e/integration/timeline_test.js)

-Attempting to read this file can be a bit overwhelming, but [Cypress provides excellent documentation on reading test files.](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress)
+Attempting to read this file can be a bit overwhelming, but Cypress provides [excellent documentation](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress) on reading test files and being introduced to Cypress as a whole.
 These examples, and others provided in the official documentation, can be very helpful in determining every step a test takes when being run.

 All Cypress tests meant for the TransitHealth app should be placed in the specific integration folder in the tests file.